-Shape the trailing edge before assembly and form the leading edge to section after assembly.
+Shape the trailing edge before assembly result will be somewhat like that inand form the leading edge to section after dicated in Fig. 8.
+Even after the dope is assembly.
 However, a thin, finely finished trailing edge warps readily-i.e., it has little resistance to bendingand sometimes it is better not to finish this member to a true trailing edge section.
 This is a good tip when dealing with small tailplanes where the actual dimensions of the trailing edge are small (Fig. 6).
 The section is shaped by rounding off the top edge rather than tapering to a wedge shape, greatly increasing the effective depth of the trailing edge and its resistance to warping.